 Get enough sleep

-Sleep deprivation has many negative effects on our bodies, but poor quality sleep can harm your liver too.
+Sleep deprivation has many adverse effects on our bodies, but poor quality sleep can harm your liver too.
 Lack of sleep leads to increased levels of stress hormones, which can increase inflammation throughout the body.
-Inflammation contributes to chronic conditions like heart disease, diabetes, obesity, depression, anxiety, and more.
-Sleep deprivation also decreases the production of growth hormone, which promotes muscle mass and improves metabolism.
+Inflammation contributes to chronic conditions like heart disease, diabetes, obesity, depression, anxiety, etc. Sleep deprivation also decreases growth hormone production, promoting muscle mass and improving metabolism.

 Protecting Your Kidneys

-Kidney function depends upon many factors, including adequate fluid intake, proper kidney size, and normal functioning of the urinary tract.
+Kidney function depends upon many factors, including adequate fluid intake, proper kidney size, and normal urinary tract functioning.

 The following tips can help you maintain optimal kidney health: